yahiae6643/github-tutorial/README.md

 [PICTURE HERE]

 > These are the requirements in order to create a github account, so start typing!
-* Soon after fulfilling those requirements, your account will be automatically verified as a user and you will be given two plans, **Free** and **Developer**.
+* Soon after fulfilling those requirements, your account will be unverified as a user (you would need to access your email to verify it) and you will be given two plans, **Free** and **Developer**.
 They both have their own benefits, so choose

 [PICTURE HERE]